-1. The 90-minute rule
+1. Use the 90-minute rule

-An easy rule to remember is to get up every 90 minutes and stretch your legs.
-That means, every hour and a half, head to the kitchen to make a cuppa or pop outside to get some fresh air – your body will thank you.
+An easy rule to follow is to get up every 90 minutes and stretch your legs.
+That means, every hour and a half, head to the kitchen to make a cuppa or nip outside to get some fresh air.
+Your body will thank you.

 2. Walk a little (and then a lot)

-3. Ditch the lift
+3. Take the stairs